19 min read

 Lee dismounted stiffly, handing over his reins to his adjutant.

-A saber’s thrust distant, the commanding general of the Army of West Virginia came to a boot-slapping halt and saluted.
+A a bayonet’s thrust distant, the commanding general of the Army of West Virginia came to a boot-slapping halt and saluted.
 Lincoln nodded back.
 Before either man could speak, a mischievous gust whisked that trademark stovepipe hat off Lincoln’s unruly pate and sent it sailing toward the rebel mob.
 Surprising them both, General Robert E. Lee reached up without looking and snatched it from the air with one gloved hand.
 Bowing curtly, he handed it back.

 Men at both ends of the field cheered.